magomimmo/modern-cljs/doc/tutorial-14.md

 $ git checkout -b tutorial-14-step-2
 ```

-The second `git` command clones the tutorial-14-step-1 into the
+The second `git` command clones the `tutorial-14-step-1` branch into
-tutorial-14-step-2 branch and sets the latter as the active branch in
+the `tutorial-14-step-2` branch and sets the latter as the active
-preparation of the next work to be done.
+branch in preparation of the next work to be done.

 ## Step 2 - Enliving the server-side

-In the previous pragraphs of this tutorial we prepared the field for
+In the previous pragraphs of this tutorial we prepared the stage for
 introducing [Enlive][9], one of the most famous CLJ libs in the
-clojurean community.
-There are already few
+Clojure communities.
+There are already few [Enlive tutorials][10]
-[Enlive tutorials][10] available online and I'm not going to add
+available online and I'm not going to add anything new, but the
-anything, but the simplest use case which allows us to implement the
+simplest use case which allows us to implement the server-side only
-server-side only Shopping Calculator in accordance with the
+Shopping Calculator in accordance with the progressive enhancement
-progressive enhancement principle.
+principle.

-The reasons why I choose Enlive are very well motivated by
+The reasons why I choose [Enlive][9] are very well motivated by
 [David Nolen][11] in its [nice tutorial][12] on Enlive:

 > Enlive gives you the advantages of designer accessible templates